pranavchinmay/pranavchinmay.github.io/_posts/2020-12-12-adding-fractions.md

 Then why do all this?
 To explore something we usually take for granted, and try to understand it in a more universal way, as a specific instance of a general idea.
 This construction also shows us that fraction addition has this so-called [universal property](https://en.wikipedia.org/wiki/Universal_property), a cornerstone theme in mathematics.

 In fact, the construction described here, called [localisation](https://en.wikipedia.org/wiki/Localization_(commutative_algebra)), turns out to be extremely important in math, particularly in commutative algebra and algebraic geometry.
-And it is motivated by a very simple question indeed: how do you add fractions?
+And it is motivated by a very simple question: how do you add fractions?